stdtabs/stdtabs.github.io/docs/api-renderer.vextab.md

 ```

-That renders:
+With a bit of VexFlow JS, that renders:

 {% include_relative examples/_example01.html %}

-With a bit of vexflow JS.

 ------------------------------------------------------------------------